 What are the signs that tell you summer is quickly approaching?
-For me, it’s the first flowers of spring, the unfortunate arrival of mosquitos, and my children’s excitement to start filling out our summer planner.
+For me, it’s the first flowers of spring, the unfortunate arrival of mosquitoes, and my children’s excitement to start filling out our summer planner.

 In years past our kids have loved making extensive summer bucket lists that got taped up to the wall.
 As the summer rolls on we would cross off every exciting activity completed.
 We also used those lists to help plan our days and weekend adventures.